gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-07-09-the-first-colour-playdate-game.md

 After debugging the positions of everything during my collision logic, it occurred to me that I could abuse this system to give the game a colour overlay.

-I do this by using the debug draw in the opposite way than it's supposed to be used.
-Instead of drawing just the debug information, I set the hole screen to draw in colour.
-Then, in the same way as above, at various points in my code *I punch out areas of the screen I do not want drawn in colour*.
+I do this by using the debug draw in the opposite way to how it's supposed to be used.
+Instead of drawing just the debug information, I set the hole screen to draw in colour and then — in the same way as above — at various points in my code *I punch out areas of the screen I do not want drawn in colour*.

+I'm not quite drawing everything twice, as the areas that are punched out are simple shapes approximating the elements in my game.
+Plus, this is made easier for me because everything in the game is already being drawn only with filled shapes.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fqv1kwfW5r8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>